-I was recently asked to help a consulting firm who is working with a client having trouble with a very large enterprise-level Agile implementation.
+I was recently asked to help a consulting firm work with a client on a very large enterprise-level Agile implementation.
+The company had gone totally into Agile across the whole company and the Senior Executives were unhappy with the way it was going:

 - I think this is a typical problem that many companies face for large-scale, enterprise-level Agile implementations.

-The problem is that large companies typically have some kind of management infrastructure such as a PMO for managing projects as well as some kind of project portfolio management approach to align projects with the company’s business strategy and that existing management infrastructure probably isn’t totally compatible with an Agile development approach.
+The problem is that large companies typically have some kind of management infrastructure such as a PMO for managing projects.
+They also typically have some kind of project portfolio management approach to align projects with the company’s business strategy.
+And, in many cases, their existing management infrastructure probably isn’t totally compatible with an Agile development approach.
 The choices are:

-- Implement a “bridge” between the existing management infrastructure and the Agile development approach using a hybrid management approach overlaid on top of the Agile development process.
+- Implement a “bridge” between the existing management infrastructure and the Agile development approach.
+This might involve using a hybrid management approach overlaid on top of the Agile development process.

 Higher Levels of Management

-The most important point is that you can’t ignore the need for these higher levels of management and implement Agile as a development process without defining some way that it integrates with the company’s overall business strategy.
+The most important point is that you can’t ignore the need for these higher levels of management.
+Implementing Agile as a development process only without defining some way that it integrates with the company’s overall business strategy may not be effective.
 The choices look something like this:

 Potential Enterprise-level Agile Frameworks